Women's swimming in Australia: Olympics

 The first Olympic gold medal to be officially awarded to a woman at any Olympics was the Australian swimmer, Fanny Durack, who won medal at the 1912 Summer Olympics in the 100 m freestyle event.

-Att the 1956 Summer Olympics, an Australian woman won a medal in every women's swimming event held during the games.
+At the 1956 Summer Olympics, an Australian woman won a medal in every women's swimming event held during the games.

 At the 1984 Summer Olympics, Suzanne Landells won a silver medal in the 400-metre medley, Karen Phillips won a silver medal in the 200 metres butterfly, and Michelle Pearson won a bronze in the 200-metre medley.

-At the 2012 London Olympic Games, despite only winning 10 medals in the pool, the Australian women's team performed at a high level.
-The 4 × 100 m Women's freestyle relay team was the only race in which Australia won a gold medal, with the team composing of Cate Campbell, Alicia Coutts, Brittany Elmslie and Melanie Schlanger.
-Australian women, also picked up another 6 medals at the Olympic Games, including 4 individual medals.
+At the 2012 London Olympic Games, despite only winning ten medals in the pool, the Australian women's team performed at a high level.
+The 4 × 100 m Women's freestyle relay team was the only race in which Australia won a gold medal, with the team composed of Cate Campbell, Alicia Coutts, Brittany Elmslie and Melanie Schlanger.
+Australian women, also picked up another six medals at the Olympic Games, including four individual medals.